Oracle Cloud helps CARE streamline operations

 Cloud accelerates lasting change

-As the scope of CARE’s global humanitarian aid programs grows, the nonprofit is relying on Oracle Cloud Infrastructure to support their scalability and transparency, as well as the flow of near-real-time data to improve program efficiency.
+As the scope of CARE’s global humanitarian aid programs grows, the organization relies on Oracle Cloud Infrastructure’s compute and storage services to support its scalability, transparency, and program efficiency.

 Oracle Cloud portfolio